knuspersnack/FingerMoveMinimalizer/README.md

 Provided Shorthands:

 CAPSLOCK +
-+ i: Arrow up
+- i: Arrow up
-+ k: Arrow down
+- k: Arrow down
-+ j: Arrow left
+- j: Arrow left
-+ l: Arrow right
+- l: Arrow right
-+ h: Home (Beginning of the line)
+- h: Home (Beginning of the line)
-+ ö: End (End of the line)
+- ö: End (End of the line)
-+ u: Page up (Jump up within the text or scroll up)
+- u: Page up (Jump up within the text or scroll up)
-+ o: Page down (Jump down within the text or scroll down)
+- o: Page down (Jump down within the text or scroll down)
-+ t: Go to virtual desktop right
+- t: Go to virtual desktop right
-+ r: Go to virtual desktop left
+- r: Go to virtual desktop left
-+ q: Undo
+- q: Undo
-+ w: Redo
+- w: Redo

 How to instal:
-- Install AutoHotKey (Windows only): https://www.autohotkey.com/
++ Install AutoHotKey (Windows only): https://www.autohotkey.com/
-- Run the script
++ Run the script

+How to enable autostart of the script:
++ Copy the script
++ Press Win + R to open the Run dialog and enter shell:startup
++ Paste the script into the folder